igorcasmarques/igorcasmarques.github.io/docs/resume/work-experience.md

 # Work Experience

-I've taught over 30 post-secondary courses in the past decade.
-Here are some highlights about my experience.
+What I do as a technical writer today owes much to the 30+ college courses I've taught since 2011.
+Here are some highlights about my career.

 ## 2023: College Instructor